Belgrade Fortress: Middle Ages

 The Byzantine Emperor Justinian I rebuilt the fortress around 535.
 In the following centuries the fortress suffered continuous destruction under the Avar sieges.
 The Slavs (Serbs) and Avars had their "state union" north of Belgrade with the Serbs and other Slavic tribes finally settling in the Belgrade area as well as the regions west and south of Belgrade in the beginning of the 7th century.
-The name Belgrade (or Beograd in Serbian), which, not just in Serbian but in most Slavic languages, means a "white town" or a "white fortress", was first mentioned in AD 878 by Bulgarians.
+The name Belgrade (or Beograd in Serbian), which in most Slavic languages means a "white town" or a "white fortress", was first mentioned in AD 878 by Bulgarians.
 The fortress kept changing its masters: Bulgaria during three centuries, and then the Byzantines and then again Bulgarians.
 The fortress remained a Byzantine stronghold until the 12th century when it fell in the hands of the newly emerging Serbian state.
 It became a border city of the Serbian Kingdom, later Empire with Hungary.
 The Hungarian king Béla I gave the fortress to Serbia in the 11th century as a wedding gift (his son married the Serbian princess Jelena), but it remained effectively part of Hungary, except for the period 1282–1319.